 Building a Career

-The U.S. Bureau of Labor Statistics (BLS) reports that the median pay for interpreters and translators in 2010 was $43,300 annually.
+The U.S. Bureau of Labor Statistics (BLS) reports that the median pay for interpreters and translators is $43,300 annually.
 Interpreters may work in schools, hospitals, courtrooms, and private businesses.
-The BLS also reports that employment for translators and interpreters is expected to increase by 42% between 2010 and 2020.
+The BLS also reports that employment for translators and interpreters is expected to increase by 42%.

-Foreign language and literature teachers at a college, university or professional school level had an annual mean wage of $66,190 in May 2011, according to the BLS.
+Foreign language and literature teachers at a college, university or professional school level had an annual mean wage of $66,190, according to the BLS.
 A foreign language professor typically requires a Ph.D.
 Keep in mind that wages and employment projections are not guaranteed and depend on various factors, including employer, area, experience, and position.